kaaproject/kaa/Customization-guide/How-to-contribute/Documentation-contribution-and-style-guide/index.md

 Shortcutting only works when it's defined.
 E.g.: "Administrative UI" is not equal to "Admin UI" unless defined so, "tenant administrator" is not the same as "tenant", etc.
 * Spell out an acronym on its first mention, for example, _Common Type Library (CTL)_.
-* Supplement your text with links to the glossary when you use glossary terms.
-* Do not make a new term if the glossary contains another term describing the same idea.
+* Do not make a new term if the Glossary contains another term describing the same idea.
-* When creating a new term, make sure it does not already mean something else in the glossary.
+* When creating a new term, make sure it does not already mean something else in the Glossary.

 ## Grammar
 * Give preference to present tense over past and future tenses.